Fjr9516/Federated_Learning_tiny_project/README.md

 # Federated_Learning_tiny_project
-This is a repo including a tiny project on the topic federated learining in the field of brain tumor segmentation.
+This repository contains a small project on federated learning for brain tumor segmentation.

-The project was tested using databriks platform.
+The project was tested using databricks platform.